 The most stabile fixed exchange regimes are backed by an international agreement on respective currency values, often with a formal obligation of loans among central banks in case of necessity.

 A "currency crisis" is a rupture of fixed exchange rates with an unwilling devaluation or even the end of that regime in favour of a floating exchange rate.
 It can dominate the attention of the public, policymakers and entrepreneurs, both in advance and after.
 For instance, people expecting a crisis can borrow inside the country, convert in a foreign currency, lend that money (e.g. by purchasing bonds).
-When the crisis comes, they sell the bonds, convert to the national currency, pay back their loans, are gain a hefty profit.
+When the crisis comes, they sell the bonds, convert to the national currency, pay back their loans, and gain a hefty profit.

 An extreme national engagement to fixed exchange rates is the transformation of the central bank in a mere "currency board" with no autonomous influence on monetary stock.
 The bank will automatically print or lend money depending on corresponding foreign currency reserves.
 Thus, exports, imports and capital inflows (e.g. FDI) will largely determine the monetary policy.